Ultraviolet catastrophe: Solution

-Albert Einstein (in 1905) solved the problem by postulating that Planck's quanta were real physical particles – what we now call photons, not just a mathematical fiction.
+In 1905, Albert Einstein solved the problem physically by postulating that Planck's quanta were real physical particles – what we now call photons, not just a mathematical fiction.
 They modified statistical mechanics in the style of Boltzmann to an ensemble of photons.
 Einstein's photon had an energy proportional to its frequency and also explained an unpublished law of Stokes and the photoelectric effect.
 This published postulate was specifically cited by the Nobel Prize in Physics committee in their decision to award the prize for 1921 to Einstein.